stevemidway/ggSeminar/03_Themes.md

 -   Prepare a “publication ready” version of this figure in which all labels are correct and readable, the best geom is used, and other figure and thematic elements are maximally effective.
+-   Email the revised figure to me by 9am Friday, October 1